 - 913. Questions of flag etiquette not addressed in this manual should be referred to Heritage Canada.
-The Internet address is - www.canada.ca. - 914.
-For the purpose of these instructions the term "flag" will also serve to signify jacks, banners, pennants, ensigns, standards, etc. Also, the term "pike" is intended to signify a relatively short pole which could be carried by an individual for ceremonial occasions and is not permanently mounted.
+The Internet address is - www.canada.ca. - will also serve to signify jacks, banners, pennants, ensigns, standards, etc. Also, the term "pike" is intended to signify a relatively short pole which could be carried by an individual for ceremonial occasions and is not permanently mounted.
 Conversely, the term "flagpole" (or "mast") is intended to signify a pole of such dimensions or permanent mounting that precludes it being carried on ceremonial occasions.
 Flagpoles may be fitted with halyard and pulley systems to enable the raising and lowering of flags flown on them.